The maker of Sophia the robot plans to sell droids to people craving company during the COVID-19 pandemic.

 The Hong Kong-based firm aims to sell “thousands” of the droids this year.
 Hanson believes they could help fight the pandemic, which has accelerated demand for automation and robotics.

-Sophia is arguable the planet’s most famous real-world robot, but it’s also attracted controversy.
+Sophia is arguably the planet’s most famous real-world robot, but it’s also attracted controversy.

 Saudia Arabia notoriously granted citizenship to Sophia in 2017, giving the android more rights than millions of humans in the country.